miwastat/R-gauss-legendre/README.md

-# Nodes and weights for Gauss-Legendre quadrature
+# Nodes and weights with any precision for Gauss-Legendre quadrature

-* gauss-legendre.R<br/>
+* gauss-legendre.R<br />
   returns nodes and weights with arbitrary precision for Gauss-Legendre quadrature.
 * example.R<br/>